-- Senior Lecturer (Institute of Cardiovascular and Medical Sciences)
+- Reader (Institute of Cardiovascular & Medical Sciences)

 I graduated from the University of Strathclyde with a 1st class BSc (Hons) in Immunology & Pharmacology in 1995 and went on to study for my PhD investigating anti-proliferative agents for therapy in in vitro and in vivo models of vascular injury, graduating in 1999.
 Following a brief period spent at the University of Washington, Seattle, I joined the Division of Cardiovascular and Medical Science, University of Glasgow in 2000 as a post-doctoral researcher in Professor A. Baker’s research group.
 In so doing I moved from pharmacological interventions to gene based approaches - specifically, identifying novel targets which could be used to direct therapy to the vasculature (smooth muscle cells and organ specific endothelial beds).
 I was awarded a BHF Intermediate Research Fellowship in 2006 to study a combination of pharmacological and gene-based therapies in stroke.
 In 2007, I was appointed lecturer through the BBSRC Capacity Building awards in Integrative Mammalian Biology (IMB) and so central to my research is the translation of knowledge gained from single molecules back to the whole organism, including in vivo studies.
 In 2015 I was promoted to Senior Lecturer.